I-Beam Trolley Systems – Overview

 - Motorized movement

 - Moving products up or down inclines.
-The loads can move under their own weight causing a dangerous condition
+As a result, the loads can move under their own weight causing a dangerous condition

 - To use the conveyor as a working surface.

-Depending upon the product weight and I-beam size, you can select the right Webb beam trolley product for your needs:
+Depending upon the product weight and I-beam size, you can select the right Webb I beam trolley conveyor product for your needs:

 Features of all Webb hand push trolleys

-Side guide rollers are standard on all products, meaning they will roll more smoothly and can negotiate curves (unlike home handyman style beam trolleys).
-Other standard features are extended flanges, standard triple labyrinth seals, and a rugged cast iron body construction.
+Because side guide rollers are standard on all products, they will roll more smoothly and can negotiate curves (unlike home handyman style beam trolleys).
+In addition, other standard features are extended flanges, standard triple labyrinth seals, and a rugged cast iron body construction.
 Wheels are bolted for easy replacement.

 What kind of steel beam is an I beam trolley designed for?

-I-beam trolley components are designed to run on I beam track with tapered flanges (please see cross section in the graphic).
-These are known as “Standard I Beams” and generally have the prefix S (e.g. S6 or S-6 for a 6″ American Standard I beam).
-Wide Flange or H beams have a wider flange and generally have the prefix WF (e.g. WF6).
-This wider flange may impact the fit of the product.
+I-beam trolley conveyor components are designed to run on I beam track with tapered flanges (please see cross section in the graphic).
+Consequently these are known as “Standard I Beams” and generally have the prefix S (e.g. S6 or S-6 for a 6″ American Standard I beam).
+While Wide Flange or H beams have a wider flange and generally have the prefix WF (e.g. WF6).
+Therefore this wider flange may impact the fit of the product.
 See dimension “A” in the graphic and if using a wide flange or H style beam ensure this dimension is maintained.
-Here is a link to the dimensions for standard S type I-beams.
+Since you should check this dimension, here is a link to the dimensions for standard S type I-beams.

 Engineers and Architects – 2D and 3D CAD Models available for download